 Prof. Campelo has been directly involved with UFMG's undergraduate courses on Systems Engineering and Aerospace Engineering, and with the Graduate Course on Electrical Engineering, where his lectures on Statistical Design and Analysis of Experiments have attracted hundreds of students over the last six years.

 His current research involves the development of experimental frameworks for algorithmic research; the investigation of effective approaches for multi/many-objective optimisation; and the application of statistical modelling and optimisation heuristics to the solution of electrical power distribution problems.

 Prof. Felipe Campelo is a member of the IEEE, the ACM, and of the Brazilian Society for Computational Intelligence.
-He is also currently serving his second term as Deputy Head of the Department of Electrical Engineering at UFMG.
+He served as Deputy Head of the Department of Electrical Engineering at UFMG between 2013 and 2017.

 List of Publications: My publications

 Lattes CV (in Portuguese): http://lattes.cnpq.br/6799982843395323